Zoha131/java-learning/basic-oop-concept/class-object/README.md

 * When you assign one object reference variable to another object reference variable, you are not creating a copy of the object, you are only making a copy of the reference.

+* Arrays are treated as objects in Java.
+Arrays are created using the ```new operator```.
+An array variable is actually a variable that contains a reference to an array

 ---

 #### Class